barkbank/barkbank-pawtal/README.md

 - User Accounts: user1@user.com, user2@user.com, user3@user.com, ...
 (99 users)
 - Vet Accounts: vet1@vet.com, vet2@vet.com, vet3@vet.com

+The number of dogs created for a user is that user's index modulo 5.
+So user1 to user4 will get 1, 2, 3, and 4 dogs respectively, while user5 will get 0 dogs.

 ## Development

 ### First, run `make` to ensure everything works